null

 Treat Ice Wisely

 Try to keep driveways, walkways, and sidewalks clear of ice and snow so you will have a safe and clear path to walk.
-Apply Scotts® Eco-Blend Snow & Ice Melt to all of these areas to clear them of snow and ice.
+Apply Scotts® Ice Melt to all of these areas to clear them of snow and ice.
 The all-natural blend is enhanced with a green color indicator for monitoring application and a corn-based liquid to ensure maximum performance.

 Prepare While You Can